usnistgov/feasst/plugin/example/README.rst

 4. (optional) Change the serialization version found in two places in the cpp file from the current 5023 to something else (in both places).

-This process can be used on any class in FEASST, not just the ones in the example plugin.
+This process can be used on many FEASST classes, not just the ones in the example plugin.
 Get started by reading /path/to/feasst/plugin/example/model_example.h

 In addition, use the example plugin as a template to create new plugins with the following steps: